King Kong (2005 video game)

 Peter Jackson's King Kong: The Official Game of the Movie (also known as Peter Jackson's King Kong, or simply King Kong) is a 2005 action-adventure video game developed by Ubisoft Montpellier and published by Ubisoft, based on the 2005 film King Kong.
 It was created in collaboration between the film's director Peter Jackson and the game's director Michel Ancel.
 The film's cast members reprise their roles.
 The game follows New York scriptwriter Jack Driscoll through Skull Island, as he attempts to save love interest Ann Darrow who has been sacrificed by the island's natives to the giant gorilla Kong.

 The game allows players to play as both Jack Driscoll and King Kong.
 Players use firearms and spears as Jack; and punch, grab and use objects/corpses as Kong, to defend against and fight creatures on Skull Island.
 The King Kong segments are played from a third-person perspective, while the Jack levels are played from a first-person perspective.
 The game de-emphasizes the role of a heads-up display (HUD), with the developers explaining that this conceivably would help players to get further immersed into the game (although the HUD can be turned on in the settings).

 It was released in November 2005 for Microsoft Windows, GameCube, PlayStation 2, Xbox, and the Nintendo DS, as well as the Xbox 360 as a launch title.
+Versions for mobile phones were released by Gameloft on 14 November 2005, a few days before the home console releases.
 A version for Game Boy Advance titled Kong: The 8th Wonder of the World was released simultaneously.
 A PlayStation Portable version was released in December 2005.
-Upon release, the console and PC versions received positive reviews, with critics praising the game's cinematic quality, environments, voice acting (particularly Jack Black and Naomi Watts' performances), and ability to play as both Jack and Kong.
+Upon release, the console and PC versions received positive reviews, with critics praising the game's cinematic quality, environments, and ability to play as both Jack and Kong.
 The DS and PSP versions were received more critically.
 Retrospectively, King Kong has been praised as one of the best film tie-in games and is considered by some to be ahead of its time.